Amii-Open-Source/PlanTT/README.md

 Language: Python
 Compute Platform: your_cuda_version
 ```
 Copy the provided command, paste it in the terminal and press enter.
-It might take few minutes for the installation, don't worry!

 ## Training PlanTT from scratch
 It is possible to train a PlanTT model with your own data using the following script: